Documents from the Continental Congress and the Constitutional Convention (Library of Congress) ★★★★★

 C-Span U.S. Constitution Page

 C-Span’s U.S. Constitution page provides a series of video clips related to constitutional issues.
 C-SPAN Teacher Fellow Joe Karb demonstrates how to access and use C-SPAN Classroom’s Constitution Clips teacher resources.
-Select offerings:

 Bill of Rights Institute